Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 14.  **Style the Company Description `<p>` Tag**
 In this step, you'll style the company description `<p>` tag to ensure it is visually appealing and consistent with the overall design of the webpage.

-  - [ ] Provide CSS code to style the `<p>` tag with the class of store-description.
+  - [ x] Provide CSS code to style the `<p>` tag with the class of store-description.
 The paragraph should be centered under the `<h1>` header and appear in a box with a transparent, lighter background color and a border around it.
 The box should adjust responsively with the screen size and include padding and margins for spacing.
-  - [ ] Open your `styles.css` file and paste the supplied CSS code for the `.store-description` class `<p>` tag next in the `styles.css` file.
+  - [ x] Open your `styles.css` file and paste the supplied CSS code for the `.store-description` class `<p>` tag next in the `styles.css` file.

 **Explanation:**
 In this step, you styled the .store-description `<p>` tag to appear centered under the `<h1>` header.